 Since you have to swim to enter Secret Beach, you won’t be able to take your camera or phone unless they’re packed in a securely waterproof bag.
 If you have a Go-Pro, you can take a few photos to remember this stunning slice of paradise in Palawan!
 We highly suggest getting a Go Pro dome for awesome over-under water shots, click here for examples and how to use a Go Pro dome.

 12. Bakbakan Falls

-One of the most exciting things to do in Palawan is paying a visit to the flowing waterfalls of Bakbakan Falls.
+One of the most exciting things to do in Palawan is pay a visit to the flowing waterfalls of Bakbakan Falls.
 Located in Barangay Mainit near Brooke’s Point, this waterfall cascades 200 feet into a river pool.
-Nicknamed the “Mother of Waterfalls,” Bakbakan Falls are the 7th and final waterfall on the Brooke’s Point Nature Park Reserve.
+Nicknamed the “Mother of Waterfalls,” Bakbakan Falls is the 7th and final waterfall on Brooke’s Point Nature Park Reserve.

 The 10-minute hike to the top of the falls is relatively easy for beginners and intermediate hikers.
 However, the trail can be narrow and steep, so make sure to wear comfortable clothing and sturdy hiking shoes.

 El Nido is teeming with fascinating islands.
 However, the Big Lagoon and Small Lagoon are two destinations that can’t be skipped during your trip to Palawan.
 To visit them both make sure to book El Nido Tour A, this tour circuit visits both.

 The emerald waters of the Big Lagoon are surrounded by dark limestone cliffs, making it the perfect spot for kayaking, snorkeling, or swimming.
 Even if you don’t jump into the water, you can still marvel at the astounding beauty of Big Lagoon’s landscape.